 Which Political Party Is Most Anti-Vaccine?

-Not very long ago, infectious diseases posed serious public health threats to millions of children in the USA.
+Not very long ago, infectious diseases posed serious public health threats to millions of US children.

-Today, thanks to scientific breakthroughs and effective childhood vaccination campaigns, diseases such as measles and whooping cough are nearly eradicated, says the Centers for Disease Control and Prevention (CDC).
+Today, thanks to scientific breakthroughs and effective childhood vaccination campaigns, diseases such as measles, mumps, and whooping cough are nearly eradicated, says the Centers for Disease Control and Prevention (CDC).

 “Vaccines may be man’s greatest medical innovation”, said C. Everett Koop, MD, former US Surgeon General.